Galactusan/TTS_PdfMaker/README.md

     ```bash
     dotnet run --project TTS_PdfMaker.AppHost/TTS_PdfMaker.AppHost.csproj
     ```
+OR

+In Visual Studio:

+1. Open the TTS_PdfMaker.sln

+3. Set the starting project to TTS_PdfMaker.AppHost

+5. Run with F5 or from GUI

 ## Notes

 - All projects use NuGet package references.
 No external DLLs are required.